fabihatasneem/Jigsaw-Puzzle-Solver-Using-Machine-Learning/README.md

 # CSE472 Machine Learning Project Report

-## Project Title: Solving Jigsaw Puzzle Using Neural Network
+## Project Title: Solving Visual Jigsaw Puzzle Using Deep Learning

 ### 1. Introduction

 In this report, we outline our plan to utilize Convolutional Neural Networks (CNNs) for the classification task on the Jigsaw Puzzle dataset.
-Specifically, we will explore the effectiveness of two prominent CNN architectures: VGGNet and ResNet.
+Specifically, we will explore the effectiveness of two prominent CNN architectures: **VGGNet** and **ResNet**.
 The objective of this project is to develop robust image classifiers capable of accurately categorizing various types of jigsaw puzzle images.

 ### 2. Dataset Overview